Today’s post is very special. It expresses friendship, love, and the foreshadowing of a possible murder.

 His plan was to make a cake (with my help) and then present it to her the following day.
 I thought, okay, all good, we can make it in advance.
 But noooo, his plan was making the cake ON his anniversary and deliberately forgetting the anniversary.
 That’s right.
 He knew full well when his anniversary was this year, but he wanted to pretend as though he forgot again and then surprise her with the cake and a nice dinner out.
 I must admit, I was skeptical.
 His girlfriend had no idea of his plan, and having already forgot once, I was sure we were never going to see our friend again…

 I am happy to say it all worked out!
-Aside from spending his anniversary making a cake, he watched some Futurama with Dan and Éowyn.
+Aside from spending his anniversary making a cake, he watched some Futurama with Mr. TCW and kiddo.
 I would say, all in all, it was a successful day.

 - 1 1/2 cups butter, room temperature

 - 2 tsp. vanilla

 - 3 tbsp. heavy whipping cream (I had to use milk this round.)